 “Equipole.
 Decentralised.
 Dedicated.
 More secure than ever.
 Real-time feedback for ultimate performance.”

 N moved into the forecourt shielding the weapon and holding his breath as he passed the guards.
 The empty-eyed snarls of the gendarmes were enough to make him wince.
-He had been taught to distrust all such military personnel from a young age.
+He had learned from an early age to distrust all such military personnel.

 The German cult known affectionately as Lollipop Land was rumoured to have harnessed a new kind of savage lightning and electrical storms, throwing an indispensable light upon human nature, which was instructive and educational.

 If you wanted to plagiarise, then you would have had to recognise what a gendered environment is.
 You would have had to know a classist dialogue when you heard one.
-Dialectical, primitive or cultured forms of social control were symbolised by academic shoals of fishes swimming backwards in a sort of philosophical masquerade.
+Dialectical, primitive or cultured forms of social chaos were symbolised by academic shoals of fishes swimming backwards and waving in a sort of philosophical masquerade.
 Nevertheless, towards prophetic justice.
-Such a mode of life may have been utterly incorrect.
+Such a mode of life may have been correct or utterly incorrect.
 Nevertheless, it stimulated a bright new evil.

 Jane Lismore upon her yacht, the Quinta Essentia, was on course for Abu Dhabi.
-She had a penchant for teenage boys with long eyelashes.
-She had a barcode tattoo, fondness for the fading empire and the unfamiliar variables of laundered money.
-She trafficked in the strange duality of the politics of riches and the politics of poverty, all for the secret intelligence service and the pleasure of sending out exotic signals to news media conglomerates.
+She had a penchant for fresh young studs with long eyelashes.
+She had a barcode tattoo, fondness for the fading empire and laundered money.
+She trafficked in the politics of riches for the pleasure of the secret intelligence services and sending out exotic signals to the news media conglomerates.

 “I know what you’re doing.
-Please don’t mention the war.”
+Please don’t mention the war.
+It’s boring.”